 Students create the foundation for the production of the senior thesis project in preparation for major production and display in ARTF 481 and ARTF 499.
-Students will do research, mood boards, color/style palettes, and thumbnail explorations for their project.
+Research, mood boards, color/style palettes, and thumbnail explorations for their project.
 Prerequisites: ARTF 380-381.